Manaslu Circuit Trek

 • First Aid service in case of minor injuries

 • Optional Add-Ons: USD 220 For one porter Sharing between two people.
-Porter can Carry upto 25Kg.
+Porter can Carry up to 25Kg.

 Excluded